Readers and their...

 peanuts shower curtainStep 2: Choose the shower curtain.

 The tile was an easy decision (it sort of coordinated with the hex tile in the master bathroom).
 The shower curtain came easy peasy, too.
 I was shopping around Target, there it was.
 I knew that this Peanuts shower curtain would coordinate just fine with the floor… It had simple, light colors and that nice punch of red… I knew that the large-scale graphics would look good in the small bathroom… kind of playing nicely against the conservative conventional graphic of the floor.
 Oh, and I love Snoopy.
 I just knew it work — that the shower curtain would become the not too big, not too small, just right focal point of the small bathroom.
-Note, this shower curtain is no longer available at Target online, but you may still find it on ebay (affiliate link):
+Note, this shower curtain is no longer available at Target online.

 Oh, behind the shower curtain is a basic, almond-colored fiberglass tub/shower insert.
 If I had more time, I’d paint the gold rod with a shiny black lacquer spray paint.